BPF Pipes Group Position Statement

 - Introduction of the Construction Products Regulations

-On the 1st July 2013, the Construction Products Directive is superseded by the Construction Products Regulations (CPR).
-This means that construction products placed on the market in the European Economic Area (EEA) and either covered by a harmonised European standard (hEN) or conforming to a European Assessment Document (EAD), a Declaration of Performance has to be drawn up and the products need to be CE marked.
+On the 1st July 2013, the Construction Products Directive was superseded by the Construction Products Regulations (CPR).
+This means that for construction products placed on the market in the European Economic Area (EEA) and either covered by a harmonised European standard (hEN) or conforming to a European Assessment Document (EAD), a Declaration of Performance has to be drawn up and the products need to be CE marked.

 - Situation for plastic piping systems

-This means that it is currently not possible and not legal to apply CE marking to, or issue a Declaration of Performance (DoP) for, plastic piping systems in any of the following applications:
+This means that it is currently not possible, and not legal, to apply CE marking to, or issue a Declaration of Performance (DoP) for, plastic piping systems in any of the following applications:

 - Non-pressure soil and waste discharge

 - Buried and above ground conveyance of liquids under pressure

 CE marking is also not allowed for plastic piping for rainwater downpipes and gutters.